 1. Oral examination.
 2. GTU Language Examination.
 3. Evidence of the completion of this language requirement at another school.
 This evidence may be in the form of a transcript notation (make sure the JST Academic Dean's Office has a copy), or in some other form acceptable to the JST Academic Dean.
 4. By transcript: Completion of the second year of college course work in the language, with a grade not less than B (3.0); such course work must be completed not more than seven years prior to matriculation at JST.
-5. Certification in a language taught where the language is native.
-6. One semester of full-time graduate study at a university in which the language being requested for certification was used for instruction and written work, and for which the student earned the equivalent of a B grade.
+5. One semester of full-time graduate study at a university in which the language being requested for certification was used for instruction and written work, and for which the student earned the equivalent of a B grade.
 In the case of English, the certification must be obtained prior to matriculation at JST.